-Due to the common Mathetmatics and Research Methods, some modules have to follow each other in a certain order.
+Due to the common Mathematics and Research Methods, some modules have to follow each other in a certain order.
 Strict requirements for pre-knowledge are avoided as much as possible.
-It might differ per bachelor programme what the requirements are regarding pre-knowledge.
-For more information about this subject, students can contact their study advisor.
+It might differ per bachelor programme what the requirements are, regarding pre-knowledge.
+For more information about this subject, students can contact their study adviser.

 As from 1 September 2013 all programmes follow a BR of 45 ECs.
 More information: Regulation Binding Recommendation.

-19. Can students with a disability, illness or top sportmen and -women also follow the bachelors programme according to TOM?
+20. Can students with a disability or illness, or top athletes also follow the bachelor programme according to TOM?

-As in the past, it will also be possible within the TOM to adapt the programme if there is good cause.
-How this will be done depends largely on the student’s situation and the programme/module concerned.
+Just like before TOM, it is still possible to adapt the programme if there are valid reasons.
+How this will be arranged depends largely on the student’s situation and the programme/module concerned.

-More information about studying with an disability can be found here.
+More information about studying with a disability can be found here.

 The TOM expects an average student to dedicate himself fulltime (40 hours per week) to his studies.
 Talented students may well need less time.
 Secondary activities in a student life or a part-time job come on top of one’s study workload.
-Days are usually not planned fully with obligatory meetings, so there is some flexibility in how one allocates his time.
+Days are usually not completely planned with obligatory meetings, so there is some flexibility in how students distribute their time.

-The way the instruction is now organized means it will be easier to succeed in your studies, even if you have taken a gap year.
-The view on students’ secondary activities can be found on the intranet site of Educational Innovations visie over nevenactiviteiten van studenten (in Dutch).
+The current organization of instruction makes it easier to succeed in your studies, even if you have taken a gap year.
+The view on students’ secondary activities can be found on the intranet site of Educational Innovations: visie over nevenactiviteiten van studenten (in Dutch).